jaweherbensalah/jaweherbensalah/README.md

 <h1 align="center">
 Hi There 👋 <br>
-This is Jaweher
+I am Jaweher
 </h1>

 <h3 align="center">
-I'm a software engineer | full Stack Developer
+A software engineer

 </h3>
    <p align="center" >
 Here is the list of the technologies I'm currently using